onqtam/headjack/src/numbers.md

 <!-- validium

+This design for a specialized blockchain can scale practically as much as necessary due to the compactness of service messages and the triviality of sharding the blockchain as there would be close to 0 cross-shard communication (`"X follows Y"` only affects `X`) and that is [provable with easy to grasp napkin math](numbers.md).

 data availability guarantees don't need to be as strong as for finance - it won't be fatal to revert a few blocks of activity if data is unavailable -->